thekiba/ngx-lazy-plugins/README.md

 ### Using DynamicNgModuleFactoryLoader to download plugins

-You must use DynamicNgModuleFactoryLoader to load the plugin
+Use DynamicNgModuleFactoryLoader to load the plugin
 ```typescript
 import { DynamicNgModuleFactoryLoader, PLUGIN_PROVIDER, PluginManifest } from 'src/core';